hpclab/fast-approximate-filtering/README.md

 * Franco Maria Nardini, Roberto Trani, Rossano Venturini, _"Fast Approximate Filtering of Search Results Sorted by Attribute"_, ACM SIGIR 2019.

-In addition to the strategies used in the paper above, we add here an optimized version of the topk pruning, which came out just after the publication to SIGIR.
+Along with the strategies used in the paper above (contained in the master branch), we add in the develop branch an optimized implementation of the topk pruning strategy.
-This optimized version of the topk is slightly faster (in practice) than the previous one and suffers of the same weak performance guarantees.
+This optimized implementation of the topk strategy is slightly faster than the previous one and it shows the same weak performance guarantees of the original implementation.
+The performance of this implementation are presented in a paper currently under review.

 Building the code
 -----------------